vgnshiyer/CrimeLens/README.md

      npm run dev
      ```

-Alternatively, you can set up the entire project by running `docker-compose up` in the root directory.
+Alternatively, you can set up the entire project by running `docker-compose up` in the root directory for backend and follow the setup steps for frontend.

 # API Documentation